 Understanding Children and Young People’s Mental Health Level 2

-Statistics show that the prevalence of mental ill health among children and young people is increasing.
-One in eight people aged 5 to 19 now have a diagnosable mental health condition, such as an anxiety disorder, depression or a conduct disorder.
+Statistics show that the prevalence of mental ill-health among children and young people is increasing.
+One in eight people aged 5 to 19 now has a diagnosable mental health condition, such as an anxiety disorder, depression, or a conduct disorder.
 This equates to three in every classroom!

 Appropriate support and understanding are vital.
 Without this, a child with mental health difficulties is likely to become an adult with mental health difficulties too.
 We now know that half of all mental health problems experienced by adults first manifest themselves by the age of 14, yet only three in four children and young people with a diagnosable condition access the support they need.